 Although a data analytics service offering that enables sharing throughout an organization is desirable, there are often regulatory or corporate policies requiring specific types of data to be shared only with the people who need them to do their jobs.
 In addition, make sure your solution gives users the ability to control access to sensitive data.
 For example, your client may also be required to provide logs of user activity or audits – your solution should meet that need.

 For some of your clients, a data analytics tool that stands alone will make the most sense.
 For others, the best choice will be one that’s embedded in a website or an application.
 Also, consider whether it must be deployed on-premises or in a public or private cloud.
 The solution you provide should accommodate all of your client’s requirements.

 Before You Sign: Budget and Demo

-Also, don’t bypass the opportunity to demo the solution — for both you as an MSP and for your clients.
-You may find that a solution that looks great on paper is simply too complex for your clients to use, which will stifle the value they would get from your data analytics service offering.
+Also, don’t bypass the opportunity to demo the solution – for yourself and your clients.
+You may find that a solution that looks great on paper is too complex for your clients, which will stifle the value they would get from your data analytics service offering.

-If the budget and ease of use, as well as other must-have features, align with your clients’ needs, however, you’re opening doors to new capabilities.
+If the budget, ease of use, and other must-have features align with your clients’ needs, however, you’re opening doors to new capabilities.
 With just a few clicks, they’ll have insights into their businesses they’ve never had before and the opportunity to use them to navigate toward greater competitiveness and success.